CAAL/CAAL/README.md

 ```
 The release will be zipped to ```release.tar.gz```. ([caal.cs.aau.dk](http://caal.cs.aau.dk/) is running the latest release.)

-Another option (not recommeded) is to compile the release without running tests:
+Another option (not recommended) is to compile the release without running tests:
 ```bash
 npm run release-notest
 ```

 #### Troubleshooting

-If you experience errors with the Ace editor upon running the tool, such as
+If you see the following JavaScript errors in the browser console upon running the tool.
 ```
 ace.js:14346 Uncaught SyntaxError: Unexpected token ILLEGAL editor.ts:19 Uncaught ReferenceError: ace is not defined
 ```
+The problem is that some line endings characters are causing issues.
+One possible method to fix this is to run the following commands.

 1. Delete the directory ``` modules/ace ```.
 2. Run ```git config --global core.autocrlf input```.
 3. Run the above setup again.